 Sometimes parents (and teachers) feel they can’t complain or stand up for their children’s rights because it would seem inappropriate or impolite to criticise a well-meaning profession.
 But it is important that we use our voices so that positive changes can be made.

-You could equally argue that there are no givens that a child who goes to conventional school will grow up to be successful.
+It could equally be argued that there are no givens that a child who goes to a conventional school will grow up to be successful.

-Every child is unique, with different needs and family circumstances.
+Every student is unique, with different needs and family circumstances.
 Each family will have its own set of requirements for an educational setting.
-Some will be seeking full-time education; others will be looking for part-time.
+Some will be seeking full-time education, others part-time.
 Some will want more structure than others.
 Some may prioritise outdoor learning etc.

 We suggest you research each approach fully, and consider the policy documents of any educational setting you visit, to ensure your values and aspirations are aligned with theirs.